swapnanil1/arch/README.md

 *

 [main]
 f9=noop
+leftmeta=leftalt
+leftalt=leftmeta

 ```
 #### Important tips for keyd:-
 ```
-1. View logs to fix error using this command sudo journalctl -eu keyd -f
+1. To test what keyboard and what you press on (useful for setting default.conf) sudo keyd monitor
 2. Reload your default.conf without reboot
  sudo keyd reload
-3. To test what keyboard and what you press on (useful for setting default.conf) sudo keyd monitor
+3. View logs to fix error using this command sudo journalctl -eu keyd -f
 4. noop disables a key
 ```
 #### Methord 2 (GUI): input-remapper